-- PRE MCRO (pre macro) button: Use this button to set a macro attachment in pre macro mode.
-For setting in macro only mode, use this in combination with a macro only set button assigned to the utility/shotbox control block or a user preference button. - POST MCRO (post macro) button: Use this button to set a macro attachment in post macro mode.
-For setting in macro only mode, use this in combination with a macro only set button assigned to the utility/shotbox control block or a user preference button. - MCRO ATTCH ENBL (macro attachment enable) button: When this button is on, the macro attachments set for the buttons of the M/E bank are enabled.
+PRE MCRO (pre macro) button: Use this button to set a macro attachment in pre macro mode.
+For setting in macro only mode, use this in combination with a macro only set button assigned to the utility/shotbox control block or a user preference button.

+When dual background bus mode is selected in setup, this switches the dual background bus mode on and off.
+When set to utility/shotbox mode, this enables and disables the use of the key this button to set a macro attachment in post macro mode.
+For setting in macro only mode, use this in combination with a macro only set button assigned to the utility/shotbox control block or a user preference button.

+2 row as a utility/shotbox.
+POST MCRO (post macro) button: Use set for the buttons of the M/E bank are enabled.